xlsson/bth-editor-server/README.md

 ![Github Actions](https://github.com/xlsson/bth-editor-server/actions/workflows/node.js.yml/badge.svg)

 # bth-editor-server
-Server for the reactjs collaborative editor ([xlsson/bth-reactjs-editor](https://github.com/xlsson/bth-reactjs-editor)), for the course JavaScript-based web frameworks at Blekinge Technical University (BTH).
+Server for the reactjs collaborative editor ([xlsson/bth-reactjs-editor](https://github.com/xlsson/bth-reactjs-editor)), for the course JavaScript-based web frameworks at Blekinge Institute of Technology (BTH).
 The server works as an API for a MongoDB database, stored in the MongoDB Atlas cloud.

 ### Installing modules